Top 5 Tips to Help Manage Incontinence While Travelling

 If you’re going to be travelling on a plane or train for an extended period, consider wearing highly-absorbent and long-lasting incontinence products.
 Having to change a soiled incontinence product in a small bathroom can be a challenge, so wearing a product that will require fewer changes is a great idea.
 It’s also a good idea to bring a disposable plastic back with you into the washroom for your soiled product, as the restroom disposal systems may be limited.

-Tip #3: Research Your Destination
+Tip #3: Research Your Destination and Activities

 You check online to see restrooms available at destinations you plan to visit while away.
 There are also mobile apps, like “Flush”, which will provide a map of public washrooms based on your chosen location.
 You can also look at local retailers to see if they sell your brand or a comparable incontinence product in case you run out.
 If you’re staying in a hotel or Airbnb, you should be able to find out online if laundry services are available.

-If you’re travelling to a warm destination and wearing absorbent products, the humidity combined with a lot of time on your feet may irritate your skin.
+While it’s important for you to enjoy your holiday fully, you should also be mindful of certain activities so you’re well prepared.
+For example, if you’re travelling to a warm destination and wearing absorbent products, the humidity combined with a lot of time on your feet may irritate your skin.
 To be prepared, it’s a good idea to pack an incontinence barrier or moisturizing cream.
-These products will work to reduce skin damage and irritation due to humidity or chafing from consistent walking.

 Tip #5: Monitor What You Eat and Drink